-The primary mission of the Online Trombone Journal is to encourage the creation of original research and creative products to benefit trombonists of all ages and ability levels through the publication of articles and reviews.
+The prime directive of the Online Trombone Journal is to encourage the creation of original research and creative products to benefit trombonists of all ages and ability levels.

 Specific to articles, these research and creative products can take many forms from a fully-developed doctoral thesis to a unique take on a pedagogical device such as a scale sheet and play-along file.